Write for MarketingProfs

 Do you want to write for MarketingProfs?
 You've come to the right place.
 Please fully read these guidelines before submitting a piece to our editorial team.

-Important note: Our publication queue for contributed articles can be up to 3-4 months long.
+Important note: Our publication queue for contributed articles can be up to two months long.
 To ensure our article backlog doesn't grow, we publish only the most useful articles for our audience; accordingly, we tend to be highly selective.

 If you can't wait that long, MarketingProfs offers a Sponsored Article option: The how-to article or opinion/thought-leadership piece you sponsor gets bumped to the front of the line and published within a few weeks.
 BUT (and this is key): it still must be accepted for publication by our editors.